barumau/pandunia/eng/pandunia-eng.md

 divan - mad (insane, crazy)
 divanta - madness (insanity)
 Divehi - Maldives
-dixa - direction
-dixa di - directly
-do - to (toward, till, until, for)
-do in - inward (internal)
-do jin - forward
-do long - long (over a gread distance)
-do misal - for example
-do vai - outward (external)
 dobe - brick
 Doice - Germany
 doice di - German